meng-ma-biomedical-AI/awesome-text-summarization/README.md

 5. [Processed CNN and Daily Mail](https://github.com/danqi/rc-cnn-dailymail) datasets are just simply concatenation of all data instances and keeping document, question and answer only for their inputs.
 6. [Large Scale Chinese Short Text Summarization Dataset（LCSTS）](http://icrc.hitsz.edu.cn/Article/show/139.html): This corpus is constructed from the Chinese microblogging website SinaWeibo.
 It consists of over 2 million real Chinese short texts with short summaries given by the writer of each text.
 7. Ziqiang Cao, Chengyao Chen, Wenjie Li, Sujian Li, Furu Wei, Ming Zhou.
 [TGSum: Build Tweet Guided Multi-Document Summarization Dataset](https://arxiv.org/abs/1511.08417v1). arXiv:1511.08417, 2015.
+7. [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) a new reading comprehension dataset, consisting of questions posed by crowdworkers on a set of Wikipedia articles, where the answer to every question is a segment of text, or span, from the corresponding reading passage.
+8. Wei He, Kai Liu, Yajuan Lyu, Shiqi Zhao, Xinyan Xiao, Yuan Liu, Yizhong Wang, Hua Wu, Qiaoqiao She, Xuan Liu, Tian Wu, Haifeng Wang.
+[DuReader: a Chinese Machine Reading Comprehension Dataset from Real-world Applications](https://arxiv.org/abs/1711.05073). arXiv:1711.05073, 2017.
+The **DuReader Dataset** and **DuReader Baseline Systems** could be downloaded from the [DuReader github](https://github.com/baidu/DuReader).
+9. [MS-MARCO](http://www.msmarco.org/) is a new large scale dataset for reading comprehension and question answering.

 ### Text Summarization Software
 1. [sumeval](https://github.com/chakki-works/sumeval) implemented in Python is a well tested & multi-language evaluation framework for text summarization.